borud/ipquery/README.md

 periodically need to update your network ACL to reflect your current IP address.

+## Installing

+You can install the update-acl utility by issuing the following command:

+    go get -u github.com/borud/ipquery/cmd/update-acl

 ## update-acl

 Update ACL figures out what your externally visible IP address is by